-The factors with the greatest impact on retirement benefit adequacy are volitility in the financial markets and plan design.
+The factors with the greatest impact on retirement benefit adequacy are volatility in the financial markets and plan design.
 Fluctuations in the financial markets cause the value of defined contribution holdings and other financial assets to rise and fall, with economic downturns tending to decrease the funded positions of defined benefit pension plans.
 Defined benefit pension plans often address this situation by changing their plan provisions to control costs and thus make the plan more sustainable.
 These changes commonly result in a lower level of benefits for new hires and, in some cases, lower benefits to existing employees for future service.
 Typical defined benefit plan provisions also depend on an employee’s years of service with the sponsoring government, and new employees may therefore have to work longer and save more than existing employees to reach their desired level of retirement savings.

 GFOA recommends that government employers and plan administrators educate employees about retirement income and include the following considerations when preparing the education program.